 - Stop Internal Organizational Implosions.
 Build Organizations on Soul Work!

 We heard a loud and clear call for each person inside an organization to take responsibility for extinguishing the internal fights we are waging against each other so we can focus on the external fights for justice.
 No organization, person, or leader is perfect so we can’t cast each other to the curb in punitive and harmful ways, stay in victimization, attack each other, and fall into gossip.
 They asked us to build our organizations so people can do their soul work and be liberated to do work with joy and happiness.

 I was struck that you barely heard the name “Trump” around the conference.
 The focus was on moving and organizing for what we want and imagine.
 Not that we don’t pay attention to the war on our democracy and progressive values but that we go in the direction of creating even more conditions for change and living good personal lives as we do it.
 IISC held a workshop at the conference on fighting the return of the old normal by envisioning and leading for liberatory systems and racial justice transformation.
 We produced a resource guide to help you and other organizations do that while attending to the current challenges before us.
 Check it out.

 In summary, we have power, we’re winning, and we need to reconnect and get our own house in order.
-Now that’s a push we at IISC appreciated and definitely needed, and may you as well.
+Now that’s a push we at IISC appreciated and definitely needed, and maybe you feel that way, as well.
 We hope to see you at the next Facing Race conference in 2024.